Facts About Spanish Language

 The worldwide demand for Spanish language courses has nearly doubled in the last 10 years.

 The official dictionary of royal Spanish includes 88,431 words.

 The mean number of words used by native Spanish speakers is 7,000 characters.

 In the United States, Europe and Canada, Spanish is the most common foreign language to learn.

 More Facts About Spanish Language

-- Spanish is the western hemisphere’s principal tongue
+- Spanish is the western hemisphere’s tongue language